 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.

-How is magnesium sulfate injection given?
+How is Magnesium Sulfate-Sodium Chloride given?

 What happens if I miss a dose?